igorganich/damn-vulnerable-defi-halmos/test/backdoor/README.md

 since the main ideas here are largely repeated and we will not dwell on them again.

 It is also worth noting that this article is probably the most overloaded with complex but very valuable information in the whole series.
 The number of issues that will have to be solved within the framework of this task is really unusually large.
 Therefore, for a better perception of information, I highly recommend updating your knowledge of the "usual" solution to **backdoor** and the logic of the relevant contracts.

+One last thing: there will be a lot of changes to the **safe-smart-account** library contracts in this challenge.
+For convenience, the "symbolic" version of **safe-smart-account** is placed separately, in `lib/safe_copy`
 ## Preparation
 ### Common prerequisites
 1. Copy **Backdoor.t.sol** file to **BackdoorHalmos.t.sol**.